barntsen/PyEl2d/readme.md

-#  PyAc2d - GPu accelerated library for 2D Visco-Acoustic wave propagation
+#  PyEl2d - GPu accelerated library for 2D Visco-Elastic wave propagation

-PyAc2d is a python library with a set of objects and methods for performing 2D acoustic Wave propagation using the Finite-Difference method.
+PyEl2d is a python library with a set of objects and methods for performing 2D Elastic Wave propagation using the Finite-Difference method.
-The stress-velocity Finite-Difference formulation is used, with visco-acoustic stress-strain relation and dynamic (time-dependent) effective density.
+The stress-velocity Finite-Difference formulation is used, with visco-elastic stress-strain relation and dynamic (time-dependent) effective density.
 This formulation allows boundary conditions to be created by tapering the Q-model at the edges, with no special code at the boundaries.